 This recipe for Lemon Poppy Seed Pancakes has been tantalizing me all week.
 I adapted it from the Joy of Cooking.
+This unexpected combination is a refreshing change from regular pancakes and it’s perfect for a special occasion or just any time you want to treat yourself!

 So many lemon recipes suffer from the wimp factor.
 They add a tablespoon of lemon juice or the zest of one lemon and then have the nerve to call themselves a lemon this or a lemon that.
 It’s criminal.